EMurtaghh/SpringBootDemo/README.md

 # SpringBootDemo
 this is a spring boot demo :)

+## Reasons for Choosing ZenHub over Alternatives in the Face of Waffle.io Shutting Down

 ## Git Projects
 *Git projects is able to handle all aspects of github integration and issue management, but it quite clunky.
 Tags must be created and changed manually, comments are not easy to find, and most issue information can only be accessed by leaving the board.